In recent years, the Veterans Health Administration has improved access to care for military veterans by opening up more care options.

 What is “private-duty” nursing?

 Private duty nursing is how Maxim refers to one-on-one hourly skilled care services.
-Hourly skilled nursing care is provided by a registered nurse (RN) or licensed practical nurse (LPN).
-People who are chronically ill or injured benefit from this type of care.
-A person with a diagnosis that requires him or her to have medical equipment, such as a tracheostomy, ventilator, feeding tube, and other needs that require constant evaluation by a trained healthcare professional.
+Hourly skilled nursing care is provided by a registered nurse (RN) or licensed practical nurse (LPN) to individuals who are chronically ill or injured.
+This includes people with a diagnosis that requires them to have medical equipment, such as a tracheostomy, ventilator, feeding tube and other needs that require constant evaluation by a trained healthcare professional.

 ALS is what’s known as a service-connected disability and receives 100 percent of funding for VA benefits.
 Military veterans are up to two times as likely to be diagnosed with ALS as the general public.